The Lovely Bones (film): Plot

-In 1973, 14-year-old high school freshman, Susie Salmon, dreams of becoming a photographer.
+In 1973, 14-year-old Susie Salmon dreams of becoming a photographer.
 One day, Ray, a boy she has a crush on, asks her out.
 As Susie walks home through a cornfield, she runs into her neighbor, George Harvey, who coaxes her into an underground "kid's hideout" he has built.
-Inside, Susie grows uncomfortable and attempts to leave; Harvey grabs her and the scene fades until she is seen rushing past her alarmed classmate Ruth Connors, seemingly fleeing Harvey's den.
+Inside, Susie grows uncomfortable and attempts to leave; Harvey grabs her and the scene fades until she is seen rushing past her alarmed classmate Ruth Connors, fleeing Harvey's den.

-The Salmons become worried when Susie fails to return home from school.
-Her father, Jack, searches for her, while her mother, Abigail waits for the police.
+When Susie fails to return home from school, her father, Jack, searches for her, while her mother, Abigail, waits for the police.
 In town, Susie sees Jack, who does not respond to her when she calls.
 Susie runs home to find Harvey soaking in a bathtub.
-After seeing the bloody bathroom and her bracelet hanging on the sink faucet, Susie realizes she never escaped the underground hideout because Harvey murdered her.
+After seeing the bloody bathroom and her bracelet hanging on the sink faucet, Susie realizes Harvey murdered her.
 Screaming, she is pulled into the "In-Between", which is neither Heaven nor Earth.
-From there, Susie watches over her loved ones, and resists her new afterlife friend Holly's urging her to let go.
+From there, Susie watches over her family.
+Holly, a friend she makes, urges her to let go but she resists.

-Investigating Susie's disappearance with Detective Fenerman, Jack believes Susie was murdered by someone she knew.
+Jack believes Susie was murdered by someone she knew.
 He researches neighbors and eventually suspects Harvey is the killer.
-Fenerman is unable to find proof, as Harvey has carefully concealed the evidence.
+Detective Fenerman is unable to find proof, as Harvey has carefully concealed the evidence.
 Susie's sister, Lindsey, agrees with Jack's suspicions, but their casework takes a toll on Abigail.
 Abigail's alcoholic mother, Lynn, moves into the house.
 Feeling alienated from her husband, Abigail goes to California.

-Susie, in her afterlife, learns that Harvey, who has targeted Lindsey as his next victim, has murdered six other girls, including Holly, and that he stuffed Susie's body into a large safe in his basement.
+Susie, in her afterlife, learns that Harvey, who has targeted Lindsey as his next victim, has murdered six other girls, including Holly.
+Harvey has stuffed Susie's body into a large safe in his basement.